|

 Accidents caused by improper window tinting can lead to a wide range of injuries, from minor to catastrophic.
 Some of the most common injuries we see at Corrales Law Group include:

-If you’ve suffered any of these injuries due to a driver with illegal window tints, our personal injury attorneys can help you build a strong case to recover compensation for your medical bills, rehabilitation costs, and emotional distress.
+If you’ve suffered any of these injuries due to a driver with illegal window tints, a California car accident attorney can help you build a strong case to recover compensation for your medical bills, rehabilitation costs, and emotional distress.

 What to Do After an Accident Caused by Improper Window Tinting